openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getStringArray(resId: number): Promise&lt;Array&lt;string&gt;&gt;

 Obtains the array of strings corresponding to the specified resource ID.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Global.ResourceManager